2002–03 UEFA Champions League: Second qualifying round

-1Match played at GSP Stadium in Nicosia, Cyprus since UEFA banned international matches from being played in Israel.

 Third qualifying round

-1Match played in Sofia, Bulgaria after UEFA banned international matches from being played in Israel.

 First group stage

 16 winners from the third qualifying round, 10 champions from countries ranked 1–10, and six second-placed teams from countries ranked 1–6 were drawn into eight groups of four teams each.
 The top two teams in each group advance to the Champions League second group stage, while the third-placed teams advance to round three of the UEFA Cup.

 Tiebreakers, if necessary, are applied in the following order: